odmsolutions/odmsolutions.github.io/_posts/2015-01-19-banking-your-good-word.md

 title: Banking Your Good work
 tags: [programming, vcs, source control, git, svn]
 ---
-# Why source control, for non developers or non scm users?

 If you have ever watched the British show "the weakest link" you will have heard them user the phrase "bank".

 The format of the show is that the rather formidable Anne Robinson sets questions to a panel of people.
 The questions range in complexity, and as they are asked the amount of winnings at stake increase.